 “.Com for Murder” and director Nico fails in every aspect of what may have been a good horror film.
 This film is so laden with attempts at borrowing from other films, its original product is lost in the process.
 Heck even the high tech computer system the characters use in the film is called HAL which is another attempt at winking an eye at the super-computer from the masterpiece “2001: A Space Odyssey”, but the name is such a blatant reference it becomes distracting.

+The plot attempts to remake of the Hitchcock masterpiece “Rear Window”.
 The story written by Nico Mastorakis and Phil Marr dabbles heavily not only in clichés but in the illogical as well, often sparking many questions.
 When Sondra Brummel’s husband goes away, she instantly begins probing into his online account from a love connection website to see if he may be cheating.
 Wouldn’t the fact that he’s registered with a love website be a clue?
 Why does she seem so permissive in the beginning knowing he’s engaging in this website then attempt to see if he may be cheating on her?
 Why does he have such a ridiculous password which she happens to conveniently guess?
 The killer Werther is broadly based for such a film and never makes his mark in the story.